LFGaming/TICT-Complex-Systems/README.md

 # TICT-Complex-Systems

 ## Project
-This is assignment 'Ontwikkelomgeving met Docker' en Git for ComplexSystems.
+This is assignment 'Ontwikkelomgeving met Docker en Git' for ComplexSystems.
 We create a docker container with the C++ build tools and use the tools to build a simple Hello World command line application.

 We use CMake with CMakeLists.txt to create a Makefile, and use that to build the application.